itsaparnamishra/Pandas-Tutorial-/README.md

 # Python and its libraries
-# Covers a Pandas Tutorial.
+# Pandas Tutorial.
-# Covers a Numpy Tutorial.
+# Numpy Tutorial.
-# Covers a Matplotlib Tutorial.
+# Matplotlib Tutorial.
 # Joining Dataframes using merge() in Python pandas